junxit/us-congress-bills-113/metadata.md

 - 2014-05-15 — Reported (Amended) by the Committee on Intelligence.
 H. Rept.
 113-452, Part II.
 - 2014-05-15 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 113-452, Part I.
 - 2014-05-15 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 113-452, Part I.
+- 2014-05-21 — Rule H. Res.
+590 passed House.
+- 2014-05-21 — Rules Committee Resolution H. Res.
+590 Reported to House.
+Rule provides further consideration of H.R.
+4435.
+No amendment shall be in order except those printed in part A of the report.
+At the conclusion of consideration for amendment, the Committee shall rise and report the bill to the House with such further amendments as may have been adopted.
+The previous question shall be considered as ordered without intervening motion except one motion to recommit with or without instructions.
+The rule also provides for consideration of H.R.
+3361.
+All points of order against consideration are waived.
+The bill, as amended by part B of the report
+- 2014-05-22 — Considered under the provisions of rule H. Res.
+590. (consideration: CR H4789-4804)
+- 2014-05-22 — DEBATE - The House proceeded with one hour of debate on H.R.
+3361.
+- 2014-05-22 — House amendment offered
+- 2014-05-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-05-22 — On passage Passed by the Yeas and Nays: 303 - 121 (Roll no. 230). (text: CR H4789-4793)
+- 2014-05-22 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 303 - 121 (Roll no. 230).(text: CR H4789-4793)
+- 2014-05-22 — Rule provides further consideration of H.R.
+4435.
+No amendment shall be in order except those printed in part A of the report.
+At the conclusion of consideration for amendment, the Committee shall rise and report the bill to the House with such further amendments as may have been adopted.
+The previous question shall be considered as ordered without intervening motion except one motion to recommit with or without instructions.
+The rule also provides for consideration of H.R.
+3361.
+All points of order against consideration are waived.
+The bill, as amended by part B of the report
+- 2014-05-22 — The House resumed debate on H.R.
+3361.
+- 2014-05-22 — The previous question was ordered pursuant to the rule. (consideration: CR H4803)